testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 python main.py
 ```

-> NOTE: The user must not interact with the pc during the run
+> NOTE: The user must not interact with the PC during the run

 When the run ends, on the console you should see a message like the following: